 The first time you use spacing and revise your study material, wait for a few minutes and go back to it, then wait for 30 mins, then 1 hour, then 4 hours, then before sleep, then night, then the next day, then in 3 days.
 Works best with very small but difficult bits of information.
 So eventually, the decay of information is so slow that it is insignificant.

 Inductive thinking is crucial to learning because we often need to understand concepts based on examples from study materials and other resources.
-Although back to back studying (massed revision) creates a sense of quality studying, inductive learning benefits more from spacing.
+Although back-to-back studying (massed revision) creates a sense of quality studying, inductive learning benefits more from spacing.
 Massing is also much worse at improving conceptual understanding than spacing.
 Those who learn via spacing have better interpolation and extrapolation skills.

 Specifically, the study technique I am referring to is called spaced repetition.
-To use it correctly, you have to review your material in small bits in increasing intervals of time.
+To use it correctly, you have to review your material in small bits after increasing intervals of time.

 One other related technique is distributed practice.
 This is a little bit different from spaced repetition in the sense that distributed practice is learning over time without progressively increasing the time interval between sessions.
 For example, review every 30-40 hours.
 Plain and simple – distribute your learning over time.

-Spaced repetition and distributed practice are two techniques which employ the spacing effect – Short learning sessions (under 30 minutes) spread over a long period of time are better than one single long study session.
-You can have 4 30 minute learning sessions spread over 4 hours and those will be more effective than 1 single 4 hour long study session.
-Spacing improves long-term memory and learning of new concepts.
-When in doubt, study in intervals of 30 minutes and take a break after each session.
+Spaced repetition and distributed practice are two techniques that employ the spacing effect – Short learning sessions (under 30 minutes) spread over a long period of time are better than one single lengthy study session.
+You can have 4 30-minute learning sessions spread over 4 hours and those will be more effective than 1 single 4-hour long study session.
+Spacing improves long-term memory and the learning of new concepts.
+So when in doubt, study in intervals of 30 minutes and take a break after each session.

-Example 1 – Biology: You have to memorize the animal classification system for a few animals.
+Biology: You have to memorize the animal classification system for a few animals.
 Say 10.
-First you spend about 2-4 minutes reviewing all of it.
+First, you spend about 2-4 minutes reviewing all of it.
 Second, pick your first animal.
 Review it.
 Then, repeat the review after 5 minutes, then 15 minutes, then 45 minutes, then 2 hours, then 5 hours, then 12 hours, then the next day.
 By now, you’ll be thorough with it.

-Example 3 – Literature: You have to learn the authors of tonnes of books and then general backstory.
+Literature: You have to learn the authors of tonnes of books and then the general backstory.
 Apply the spacing technique for 1 author.
 Increase the gaps for revision in this fashion – after 10 minutes, after 20, then after 1 hour, then 3 hours, and so forth until you have gained mastery over your learning.

 Sometimes, you can increase the time intervals to something like 1 hour, 5 hours, 12 hours, 4 days, and so forth.